Home > Investing > Arm (NASDAQ:ARM)

 Many tech stocks are massively overvalued when they come to the stock market for the first time (or in ARM’s case the second time, they used to be listed in London).
 This is so that private investors can get out at the highest price possible and means that overexcited private investors sometimes overpay for shares initially.

-ARM IPO date & value
+The ARM IPO

 Arm’s current owner Japanese technology and venture cap manager SoftBank will spin out the Cambridge-based business after a sale to US chip maker Nvidia (who bid $66 billion for the firm) was finally thwarted by competition authorities last year.